-- 14. Separate adjacent properties within a Destination Commercial development area shall be integrated with regard to internal access roads, joint public street access, common access to parking areas, trails, walkways and bikeways. - 15.
+- 15. Site specific traffic studies shall be required as part of planning applications to determine site access, traffic impacts and to determine road needs including road widening, emergency access, intersection improvements, turning lanes, mutual driveways, separation distances between access points, and traffic control, as part of planning applications. - 16.
+The site access requirements of Simcoe County and the Township of Ramara shall be incorporated into planning approvals.
+Planning applications shall include the traffic and transportation studies required by these agencies. - 17.
+Separate adjacent properties within a Destination Commercial development area shall be integrated with regard to internal access roads, joint public street access, common access to parking areas, trails, walkways and bikeways. - 18.
 New local streets and main private roads shall be based on a modified grid system that provides even distribution of vehicular traffic and maximized ease of connectivity.
 Township standards shall be used in design and location.